Walter Devereux, 8th Baron Ferrers of Chartley: Career

 In 1453, Walter and his wife Anne took possession of her father's lands, and Walter received those of his father in 1459.
 The same year he fought in a skirmish at Ludford under Richard, Duke of York, but then submitted himself to the king's mercy.
-His lands were ordered confiscated, but he was allowed to redeeem them for 500 marks.
+His lands were ordered confiscated, but he was allowed to redeem them for 500 marks.
 He served as knight of the shire for Hereford in 1460, then at the start of 1461 he proceeded to London with Edward, Duke of York and participated in the council resolving that Edward should be king.
 He fought at the Battle of Towton after which he was knighted, and was subsequently named Baron Ferrers, the title previously held by his wife's family, and given many lands forfeited by the supporters of the deposed Henry VI of England.

 He fought with the new king, now Edward IV, in the North in November 1462, and over the subsequent decade was named constable or keeper of several castles, including those at Aberystwith, Brecknock, Hay and Huntingdon.
 He became sheriff of the county of Carnarvon was named Master-Forester of Snowdon Hills in 1470.
 In 1472, he was nominated a Knight of the Garter, and the next year was appointed as tutor and councillor of Edward, Prince of Wales.
 He continued to benefit from royal largesse, being granted Wigston, Leicestershire, in 1476, and Cheshunt, Hertfordshire, in 1484.